Our Values

 Note for all visitors

 GT does not provide on-campus housing for visiting scholars.
-You are expected to find off-campus housing on your own.
+Visiting scholars are expected to find off-campus housing on their own.

 We are not accepting high-school researchers at this time.